 STUN stands for Session Traversal Utilities for NAT.

-It is a standard method of NAT traversal used in WebRTC.
-It is defined in IETF RFC 5389.
+Session Traversal Utilities for NAT is a standard method of NAT traversal used in WebRTC.
+The definition is in IETF RFC 5389.

 It is one of two NAT traversal servers that are used in WebRTC (the other one is TURN).